by Zutobi · Updated Jan 07, 2022

 - Take a written exam.
 This consists of identifying signs, signals, multiple-choice questions about materials covered in the Illinois Rules of the Road Handbook.
 It consists of 35 questions, and you will have to get 28 correct to pass.
 You can prepare using our online practice tests so you know that you come fully prepared to your exam!

-- Pay the required fee to receive your permit.
+- Pay the required fee and receive your new Illinois learner’s permit.

-That’s everything you need to know about getting your instruction permit in the state of Illinois.
+That’s everything you need to know about getting your instruction permit in Illinois.
 If you need any help studying for your upcoming knowledge or driving exams, then Zutobi is the perfect study resource with a summarized handbook, Illinois practice tests, and a gamified learning experience.